skit-ai/curriculum/docs/deploying/ci_cd.md

 # CI/CD

-Continuous Integration and Continuous Deployment/Delivery are fundamental DevOps best pratices where develoeprs merge changes into a central repository where automated builds and checks run and then auto-deployed.
+Continuous Integration and Continuous Deployment/Delivery are fundamental DevOps best pratices where developers merge changes into a central repository where automated builds and checks run and then auto-deployed.

 We run our CIs on GitLab and use ArgoCD to deploy code to our Kubernetes clusters.
 A thorough explanation of our CI/CD architecture and how to use it can be found [here](https://outline.skit.ai/doc/build-and-deploy-using-cicd-TQrnrCpBox).